mspnp/geode-pattern-accelerator/README.md

 Update the array with the appropriate settings from your API's local.settings.json file.

 At this point, the project has been updated to fit the new API and can now be used to globally distribute its deployment.
-Navigate to the terraform directory ([/terraform](./terraform)) and initialize the project:
+Navigate to the [/terraform](./terraform) directory and initialize the project:

 ```dotnetcli
 terraform init